La Perla – San Juan, Puerto Rico

 What to Expect During Your Visit

-Expect colorful houses, murals, and dramatic oceanfront scenery.
-Most visitors enjoy viewing La Perla from the overlooks along the city walls or from the path near El Morro.
+Expect colorful houses, murals, and sweeping oceanfront scenery.
+Most visitors enjoy La Perla from the viewpoints above, where you can safely take photos and admire the neighborhood’s layout and coastline .

 How to Get There From the Cruise Port